Joggling

 Joggling is a competitive sport that combines juggling with jogging.
 People who joggle are called jogglers.

 The most common objects used in joggling are juggling balls, or sometimes juggling clubs, but any set of three or more objects can be used.
-However, in competitions or long term events, most jogglers prefer to use palm-size beanbags stuffed with birdseed because they are light enough for long distances but heavy enough to withstand winds.
+In competitions or long term events, however, most jogglers prefer to use palm-size beanbags stuffed with birdseed because they are light enough for long distances but heavy enough to withstand winds.
 The juggling is usually done in a three-ball cascade pattern, which is efficient and uses the least energy.
 Jogglers say that the arm motions of juggling with three objects feels natural with the action and pace of jogging.

 Rules

 The rules that define joggling in competitions and races are: